UHS has been continually accredited by the AAAHC since 1983

 Survivor Services provides confidential support to student victim/survivors of sexual assault, sexual harassment, dating violence, domestic violence, and/or stalking.
 These services are available to UW-Madison students at no cost.
-You are not alone and we believe that survivors are experts about their own experiences and healing.
+You are not alone and we believe that survivors are experts on their own experiences and healing.

 Our services include:

 - Drop in, no-appointment needed services are available when classes are in session

 - Emotionally supportive listening and non-judgmental response to your experiences

 - Consultations to family, friends, and university employees about how to best support survivors